LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 If you were enrolled in the program prior to Spring 2014 you may use the older degree requirements located at http://luc.edu/cs/academics/graduateprograms/mscs/oldcurriculum.

-Make sure you have read :ref:`common_program_features`.
+.. include:: common_program_features.inc

-In summary, to achieve depth and breadth, students must complete the following:
+Overall, to achieve depth and breadth, Computer Science students must complete the following:

 *   Three (3) required courses.
 *   Three (3) restricted electives.
-*   Four (4) courses or 12 credits that are :ref:`general_electives`.
+*   Four (4) courses or 12 credits that are general electives.

 Required Courses (9 credits)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~